ryanvazquez/fs-async-crawler/README.md

 # **API**
 ## fsCrawler.prototype.all

 ### Crawls entire directory starting from the root.
 Returns an array of absolute filePaths.
-Ignores node_modules by default

 > crawler.all(finalCallback)